 If there is one thing Sweden loves, it is an open-air museum of historic buildings, and Öland is no different.
 The Ölands Museum Himmelsberga is an extensive collecting of farm buildings, painted in Fala red.
-A small shop offers local wares, and a traditional windmill takes proud place in the centre of an open field.
+A small shop offers local wares, and a traditional windmill takes a proud place in the centre of an open field.

 There is a small petting zoo with pigs, goats, chickens and rabbits.

-In a rear field, a broken rune-stone a may-poll and Swedish flag stood ready for later Midsommar celebrations.
+In a rear field, a broken rune-stone, a may-poll and Swedish flag stood ready for later Midsommar celebrations.

 In the central gallery, Photographer Olle Ljungström's work was displayed.
 Two collections are shown.
 The first are images from his time in Afghanistan, influential works of a chaotic period.
 The second is more personal images from his Holga medium format film camera.

-Katrina Westman's work is downstairs below the cafe, made of sensuous oil colours on the canvas, it has an organic look, despite its abstraction.
+Katrina Westman's work is downstairs below the cafe, made of sensuous oil colours on the canvas; it has an organic look, despite its abstraction.

 Behind Bergholms Slott and acting as a pathway to Sollidens Slott lies the nature reserve of Lugnet.
 The steep slope that in history protected the castle has been devastated by Dutch Elm disease, the remains home to insects.

-Only a kilometre of the path from Bergholm to Sollidens it is still an excellent way to go between the two venues.
+Only a kilometre of the path from Bergholm to Sollidens, it is still an excellent way to go between the two venues.

 In the south of Öland, the nature reserve where you can find Långe Jan is also home to the Ottenby birding station.
 Thousands of birds nest or visit the southern tip of Öland.

 A small spot on a sandy beach turns into Byrums Raukar or Byrum's Stacks.
-Carved over millions of years by the tides of the sea they are small, but incredible formations.
+Carved over millions of years by the tides of the sea, they are small but incredible formations.
 They look almost like micro-fjords.